This post is part of the series 'Strings in .NET'. Be sure to check out the rest of the blog posts of the series!

 string.Equals("é", "e\u0301", StringComparison.CurrentCulture); // true

-The culture-sensitive comparison compares grapheme clusters.
-For instance, the string A\r\nB is split into A, \r\n, and B. This means that \n is not part of this string.
+Culture-sensitive comparison operates on grapheme clusters.
+For instance, the string A\r\nB is split into A, \r\n, and B. This means that \n is not found as a distinct element because it is part of the \r\n grapheme cluster.
 But, \r or \r\n are part of the string.

 C#